 Other studies suggest that time in a natural environment can improve memory and lower stress levels significantly.
 A 2010 study showed that forest bathing lowered blood pressure, heart rate and stress hormones like salivary cortisol.

-It is based on tradition and zen beliefs and adapted throughout the world.
+It is based on tradition and zen beliefs and adopted throughout the world.
 Some of its practitioners even think of it as Forest medicine, backed by new findings and research.
-Doing it barefoot takes the practise even further, giving you a more direct contact with the forest
+Doing it barefoot takes the practice even further, giving you more direct contact with the forest.

-When you go out barefoot into the forest, to bathe in its serene beauty, remember that it is a spiritual endeavor as well as a physical technique.
-You want to absorb your surroundings by clearing your mind, doing breathing exercises, touching the trees, grass and leaves.
+When you go out barefoot into the forest to bathe in its serene beauty, remember that it is a spiritual endeavour as well as a physical technique.
+You want to absorb your surroundings by clearing your mind, doing breathing exercises, and touching the trees, grass and leaves.

-You want to dig your toes into the mud and soil, connect with the forest as much as possible.You can do this by really paying attention to your eyes and ears, by putting away all distractions and letting it all melt away.
+You want to dig your toes into the mud and soil and connect with the forest as much as possible.You can do this by really paying attention to your eyes and ears, by putting away all distractions and letting it all meltaway.
 The Barefoot Park is onto something, and you don’t want to miss out!